Student Scholarships, Awards & Special Programs

 Students qualify for the Adams Scholarship by 1) scoring at the Advanced level or next-generation equivalent on the grade 10 MCAS test in English Language Arts (ELA), Mathematics, or Science and Technology/Engineering and Proficient or next-generation equivalent or higher in the other two subject tests and 2) having a combined score that places them in the top 25% of students in their district.
 The Adams scholarship provides a tuition credit to a MA state college or university.

 Students may take the grade 10 MCAS tests in grades 11 and 12 in an attempt to meet the eligibility requirements for the Koplik certificate.
+However, scores from tests taken after November of grade 12 will not be accepted.
 Students are not allowed to take grade 10 MCAS tests a second time.
 The Adams scholarship is based on first time grade 10 test takers.

-Students must submit an application for the Koplik award to their School Counselor or Koplik Coordinator by the 1st of May of their senior year.
+Students must submit an interest form to their School Counselor or Koplik Coordinator by April 15th of senior year and must log in to start their application for the Koplik award by May 1st of senior year.
+Failure to meet these deadlines will result in an automatic forfeiture of the tuition credit.
 There is no application for the Adams scholarship award.
 Students who qualify for the scholarship receive an award letter in the fall of their senior year.

 In order to use the award, students must present a copy of their certificate to the financial aid office at the Massachusetts public college or university they plan to attend and file the Free Application for Federal Student Aid each year.
-In order to receive the scholarship, students must notify the financial aid office of the Massachusetts public college or university to which they have been accepted and complete the online Free Application for Federal Student Aid (FAFSA).
+In order to use the award, students must present their award letter to the financial aid office of the Massachusetts public college or university they plan to attend and file the Free Application for Federal Student Aid each year.

 The tuition credit must be used in the fall of the year the student graduates from high school.
 The tuition credit must be used within 6 years of a student's high school graduation.